klevu/jsv2-early-adopters/tutorial/shopify/sort/README.md

 - Assets > Add a new Asset > Upload `klevu-landing-sort.js`.
 - Snippets > Add a new Snippet:
     - Create a new Snippet called: `klevu-template-landing-sort`
-    - Copy + Paste the content and click on Save.
+    - Copy content from `klevu-template-landing-sort.liquid` + Paste and click on Save.

 Next we need to include these assets and snippets in our page, so edit Templates > `page.klevuSearch.liquid`.